katherine-benjamin/topact-paper/README.md

 This directory contains analysis code for the Stereo-seq and Vectra mouse kidney experiments.
 Also included is source data for producing Vectra-related graphs, which is also available with the paper.

+## Extended Data Figure

+The Extended Data Figure showing ssDNA-based cell segmentation of mouse kidney in comparison to TopACT predictions can be generated with the notebook in the `Extended Figures` directory.

 ## RCTD

 For experiments on synthetic data, we used RCTD on binned data.
 Please see the [spacexr package](https://github.com/dmcable/spacexr) for tutorials on using RCTD.